ttrangia/csh195-tino/pages/pages-root-folder/index.md

 widget3:
   title: "Blog"
   url: 'https://www.culturalcomputingatcal.org/blog'
-  text: 'Opinion pieces, personal stories, summaries, and reading reviews from students at Cal and other members of the education community.'
+  text: 'Opinion pieces, personal stories, summaries, and reading reviews from students at Cal and other members of the community.
+Intended to provide more personal insights, comments, and reflections than found under the resources page.
+Contributors are welcome.'
 #
 # Use the call for action to show a button on the frontpage
 #